phreborn/MLCAF/Tutorial/submission-paper/README.md

 be more precise, the submission helpers were specifically made to work on such a structure.

-In the [previous example](../submission-hello) you have already seen how to create a task object and how to instruct the local batch system to work on the a single task.
-If the tasks have dependencies, submitting the task to the batch system means, submitting all its dependencies as all (if all necessary).
+In the [previous example](../submission-hello), you have already seen how to create a task object and how to instruct the local batch system to work on the a single task.
+If the tasks have dependencies, submitting the task to the batch system means, submitting all its dependencies as wall (if necessary).

 > TasK: The file `submit_paper.py` contains a skeleton of a script to submit this kind of graph.
 Work on the three parts marked with `TODO`